Open Gender Housing

 What if I have an open space in my room?

-If students have a person in mind, they should let the Housing & Residence Life Office know with whom they desire to live and have that person confirm their interest.
+If students have a person in mind, they should let the Office of Residence Life and Health Education know with whom they desire to live and have that person confirm their interest.
 If students do not have anyone in mind, they should communicate housing preferences to the Housing Coordinator.
-The sex of the students will be considered when a vacancy that exists in a multiple occupancy room is filled by the Housing & Residence Life Office.
+The sex of the students will be considered when a vacancy that exists in a multiple occupancy room is filled by the Office of Residence Life and Health Education.

 What if I’m not satisfied with my roommate?